 The castle is one of the top attractions.
 It has a very different feel from the various temples we visited.
-Surrounded by a huge moat, stone walls, gates and citadels it is truly an impressive complex.
+Surrounded by a huge moat, stone walls, gates, and citadels it is truly an impressive complex.
 The gardens and parks surrounding it are really adding color to all the gray stone walls everywhere.
-Cherry blossoms also paint a beautiful picture and the only drawback we noticed was the amount of people there.
-The castle overall is quite busy so to take pictures is some of the areas you have to wait in line.
-To enter the castle you have to go through somewhat narrow bridge over the moat.
+Cherry blossoms also paint a beautiful picture and the only drawback we noticed was the number of people there.
+The castle overall is quite busy so to take pictures in some of the areas you have to wait in line.
+To enter the castle you have to go through a somewhat narrow bridge over the moat.
 Traditional Japanese boats go under it and around the castle.

 The castle is one of Japan’s most famous landmarks and it played a major role in the unification of Japan during the sixteenth century of the Azuchi-Momoyama period

 You can go inside the castle and go to the top floor for a better view of the entire complex.
-There are also various gift and other shops, museum etc. We spend our day exploring it and trying to learn as much as we could about its history.
+There are also various gifts and other shops, a museum, etc. We spend our day exploring it and trying to learn as much as we could about its history.
 If you can be there on a sunny day it really is like a place from the fairytales.
 With all the cherry blossoms everywhere and the greenery, just a beautiful place.
 Must see if you are in Osaka.

 You can also hop on a boat ride around the moat which even with the rain and everything plenty of people seemed to be enjoying.
 The moat is surrounded by high walls and the weather was enough for us to not be very excited about that attraction.

 Given the limited time we had, we really enjoyed our stay in Osaka.
 It is a humongous city and to even begin to get a taste of it we felt you would need at least a week.
 If you want to experience an amazing mix of Japanese traditions and the modern city, Osaka is the place.
 We can’t wait to go back and explore it in more detail on our next adventure!